-We entered the market with our first commercial product, the PacBio RS and proprietary consumables, during the second quarter of 2011 and launched the higher performance PacBio RS II during the second quarter of 2013.
-The PacBio RS II System provides access to a wide range of applications.
-The system is designed for expandable capability to permit performance improvements and new applications to be delivered through chemistry and software enhancements without necessitating changes to the PacBio RS II instrument's hardware.
+We entered the market with our first commercial product, the PacBio RS System, during the second quarter of 2011 and launched the higher performance PacBio RS II System during the second quarter of 2013.
+In September of 2015, we announced the Sequel System, which is based on the same underlying SMRT technology as the PacBio RS II System, but can achieve up to approximately seven times the throughput with newly-designed SMRT Cells.
+Our sequencing systems provide access to a wide range of applications and are designed for expandable improvements to performance capability and new application capabilities through chemistry and software enhancements without necessitating changes to instrument hardware.